flexion-unity/HomeworldSDL-IRIX/README.md

 This is a fork of [HomeworldSDL](https://github.com/HomeworldSDL/HomeworldSDL) for Silicon Graphics IRIX 6.5.x with big endian byte order.\
 \
-To play homeworld on IRIX:\
+To play homeworld on IRIX:
-- install SGUG-RSE on your SGI box
 - install SGUG-RSE SDL2 with GL support!!
 - download the homeworld executable for IRIX and HomeworldSDL.big from the [Releases]
 - copy [required files](#asset-checklist) from your homeworld CD-ROM
 - run the game
-\

 *********************************************
 \
 \